Huhngoku/ADVOCATE/doc/Replay.md

 before the check which channel could be executed.
 This will imminently execute the default case.

 The same check for the channel communication partners as described in `Making sure, that channel partners are correct` will force select cases, to find the actually executed channel pair before being able to execute.
 This will stop incorrect cases to execute.
-Unfortunately this only works with pairwise distinct cases.
 If a select contains the same case twice, i.e.
 ```go
 select {